dawlane/syntaxboom-forum-links/lists/List of Game Development tools.md

 **Ultimate Unwrap 3D** is an application for unwrapping 3D models to apply 2D textures.
 It supports any 3D and image formats.

 [**UVLayout**](https://www.uvlayout.com/) (*Windows, macOS & Linux*)
-**Ultimate Unwrap 3D** is an application for unwrapping 3D models to apply 2D textures.
+**UVLayout** is a stand-alone application the comes in three editions for unwrapping 3D models to apply 2D textures.
+It's rather expensive for the initial cost, as you get a dongle and one year of updates.
+After the initial cost, those with the Professional and Hobbyist licences and go on to buy another years subscription.

 ## Font Editing Software